aadharagarwal-hub/HW-7/README.md

 I did not ask for data which is not required such as ethnicity, students at Uiowa come from all over the world so it is not required for this survery.

-I also did not ask for biology and just gender instead giving the options of Male, Female and Non-binary so that everyone feels included also this was sufficient.
+I also did not ask for biology, asking for gender instead giving the options of Male, Female and Non-binary so that everyone feels included also this was sufficient.

 Used the for attribute.